 Retreats for Special Needs Families Around the World

-Around the world, families affected by disability face extraordinary challenges.
+Around the world, families impacted by disability face extraordinary challenges.
 In under-resourced countries, education and health services are extremely limited and families coping with disability are often excluded from local community life.

 Joni and Friends offers hope and help to struggling families through International Family Retreats (IFRs).
 In partnership with local churches, the Gospel message is demonstrated on a personal level as families experience Christ-centered encouragement and acceptance at an accessible family camp.
 What a joy to see families affected by disability discover that they are valued and loved by God!